 Gilbert’s existing infrastructure provides businesses the opportunity for expedited development with its many existing and shovel-ready sites.

-Gilbert provides a unique opportunity for mission critical, 24/7 operations as a result of low catastrophic risk and predictable climate.
+Gilbert provides a unique opportunity for mission-critical, 24/7 operations as a result of low catastrophic risk and predictable climate.
 And with average commercial electric costs at 5 to 7 cents per kilowatt-hour, the community offers a significant utility cost savings to large electrical power users.
-As one of the country’s leading states for renewable energy, the Arizona Corporation Commission requires regulated electric utilities to generate 15 percent of their energy from renewable resources by 2025.
+As one of the country’s leading states for renewable energy, the Arizona Corporation Commission requires regulated electric utilities to generate 15% of their energy from renewable resources by 2025.
 The Commission’s Renewable Energy Standards encourage utilities to use solar, wind, biomass, biogas, geothermal and other similar technologies to generate “clean” energy to power Arizona’s future.
-Gilbert businesses receive sizeable tax and operational benefits from the instillation of alternative energy resources.
+Gilbert businesses receive sizeable tax and operational benefits from the installation of alternative energy resources.

 The Phoenix metropolitan area hosts one of the top five regional fiber-optic deployments in the U.S., with over 156,000 route miles of fiber-optic network capacity.

 Natural Gas Rate ($ per 1,000 cubic feet):